ivgiuliani/buttonctrl/README.md

 ## Events

 - `Click`: the button has been clicked and then released.
-This is the event you want to check if you want to trigger some action when the button is clicked.
+This is the event you want to handle if you want to trigger some action when the button is clicked.
 - `LongClick`: the button has been pressed for longer than `long_click_ms`.
   Note that a `Click` event will *not* be raised after a long click